ambielecki/dwa15-fall2018/servers-and-git/production-domain.md

 In order to do this, you first need a domain.
 I recommend creating your domain via **[Namecheap](http://www.namecheap.com/?aff=61057)**.
 As of this writing, Namecheap is offering free domain names for students (with a `.edu` email address) via <https://nc.me>.

-If you're already comfortable with another domain provider you can use that but note all my examples will use Namecheap.
+If you're already comfortable with another domain provider you can use that but my examples will use Namecheap.

 Also, if you already own a domain you'd like to use, I only recommend doing so if you're comfortable configuring DNS settings&mdash; I don't want your practice in this course to interfere with any existing real-world sites.